Sanglorian/orcus/Orcus Monsters - current.md

 > **Special Scroll** ● **Healing**
 > While the jiang-shi is not staggered, it has regeneration 5 and a +4 power bonus to defenses against Arcane attacks.
 > †	**Drink Breath** (swift, at-will)
 > +11 vs Fortitude (must be grappling the target); 3d10+5 necrotic damage, and the target is weakened (save ends), though no longer grappled. *Sudden leap* refreshes.
+Also see Transformation, above.
 > **Sudden Leap** (counter, refresh special)
 > Triggered when the jiang-shi is the target of a melee attack; the jiang-shi grapples the attacker and jumps 6 squares.
 The attacker can then make their attack if able to do so.
 > **Breathsense**
-> As truesight, except that a living creature who holds their breath is invisible to the jiang-shi for as long as they hold their breath.
-To hold their breath in this way, a creature must have one hand free to fully plug their nose or cover their mouth.
+> As truesight, except that a living creature who holds their breath and covers their mouth and nose is invisible to the jiang-shi for as long as they hold their breath.
+Covering the nose and mouth can be done with a free hand, or through another contrivance.

 > #### Jiang-Shi Magistrate